Dr Dave Rowell

-Dave works on the global drivers of African climate change to understand their mechanisms and improve their modelling.
+Dave works on the global drivers of African climate change to understand their mechanisms and the reliability of their modelling.

-For the first decade or so of Dave's Met Office career he worked on understanding tropical climate variability, using General Circulation Model (GCM) and observed data, with a particular focus on the African Sahel.
+For the first part of his Met Office career Dave worked on understanding tropical climate variability, using General Circulation Model (GCM) and observational data, with a particular focus on the African Sahel.
 Other research interests included atmospheric decadal variability, global seasonal predictability, and European climate variability.
 He was one of the founding leaders of the Climate Variability and Predictability (CLIVAR) - Climate of the 20th Century (C20C) project, and was also involved in a number of other international projects.

 From 2001, Dave's work focused on understanding the mechanisms and uncertainty of future regional climate change, with particular focus on Europe, North America and the tropics.
-This involved the analysis of both idealised model experiments and the QUMP perturbed physics ensemble.
-Again, he was actively involved in a number of international projects: PRUDENCE (as a workpackage coordinator), WAMME (an ongoing programme), ENSEMBLES, and the Met Office led PRECIS project.
+This involved the analysis of both idealised model experiments and multi-model ensembles.
+Again, he was actively involved in a number of international projects: PRUDENCE (as a workpackage coordinator), ENSEMBLES, WAMME and the Met Office led PRECIS project.

-Since January 2010 Dave's work has again focused on modelling African climate variability.
+Since January 2010 Dave's work has again focused on modelling African climate variability and change.